 - Dress warmly if you are planning on staying out in the evening.
 While the temperatures have been warm for this time of year, the evenings get cold.

-- If traveling with infants, consider baby wearing.
+- If travelling with infants, consider baby wearing.
 It’s so much easier to get around if you do not have a stroller.
 If you have toddlers and you need one, avoid small umbrella strollers.
-Most markets take place in the old centers which are usually paved with rough cobblestones.
+Most markets take place in the old centres which are usually paved with rough cobblestones.